-- His/her progress will be reviewed formally with members of the senior leadership team every term in reading, writing and maths, through pupil progress meetings. - If your child is in KS1 or KS2 working below National Curriculum Level 1, a more sensitive assessment tool can be used called P Scales, which shows children's attainment in more detail - breaking learning down into smaller steps. - At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and the results are published nationally. - Where necessary, children will have a My Plan based on targets agreed by teachers, parents, and where appropriate the SENCo and/ or external agencies which are specific to their needs.
+- His/her progress will be reviewed formally with members of the senior leadership team every term in reading, writing and maths, through pupil progress meetings. - If your child is in KS1 or KS2 working below National Curriculum standards, a more sensitive assessment tool can be used which shows children's attainment in more detail e.g. 'The Engagement Model' (replacing the old P Scales) or Pre-Key Stage Standards - breaking learning down into smaller steps.

+- At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
+This is something the government requires all schools to do and the results are published nationally. - Where necessary, children will have a Provision Map based on targets agreed by teachers, parents, and where appropriate the SENDCo and/ or external agencies which are specific to their needs.
 Targets will be designed to accelerate learning and close the gap.
-Progress against these targets will be reviewed regularly, evidence for judgements assessed and a future plan made. - The SENCo will also check that the child is making good progress within any individual work and in any group that they take part in using Provision Maps.

-- Regular book scrutinies and lesson observations will be carried out by members of the senior leadership team to ensure that the needs of all children are met and that the quality of teaching and learning remains high. - For all children with a Statement of Special Educational Needs or an Education, Health and Care plan, an annual review will take place with all adults and relevant professionals involved with the child to review the needs and current level of support they are receiving.
+Progress against these targets will be reviewed regularly, evidence for judgements assessed and a future plan made. - The SENDCo will also check that the child is making good progress within any individual work and in any group that they take part in using Provision Maps. - Regular book scrutiny and lesson observations will be carried out by members of the leadership team to ensure that the needs of all children are met and that the quality of teaching and learning remains high. - For all children with an Education, Health and Care plan, an annual review will take place with all adults and relevant professionals involved with the child to review the needs and current level of support they are receiving.